LaunchCodeEducation/java-web-dev-curriculum/content/assignments/techjobs-persistent/part-two/index.md

 originalAuthorGitHub: jwoolbright23 # to be set by page creator
 reviewer: Kimberly Horan # to be set by the page reviewer
 reviewerGitHub: codinglikeagirl42 # to be set by the page reviewer
-lastEditor: Sally Steuterman # update any time edits are made after review
+lastEditor: Colin Brock # update any time edits are made after review
-lastEditorGitHub: gildedgardenia # update any time edits are made after review
+lastEditorGitHub: colinbrock # update any time edits are made after review
-lastMod: 2023-08-01 # UPDATE ANY TIME CHANGES ARE MADE
+lastMod: 2023-09-06 # UPDATE ANY TIME CHANGES ARE MADE
 ---

 You will need to have completed the [setup steps]({{< relref "../part-one/index.html" >}}) before starting this